Bobby Brown's lawyer says he's investigating "events that led to the hospitalization"

 The source close to the family told CNN that Brown’s eyes opened and closed a few times Monday, but that doctors told family members not to read too much into that movement.

-The source added that Brown had seizures Monday.
+The source added that Brown had some seizures on Monday.

 It was not immediately clear what medical significance these reported events have in Brown’s case.

-She "was not breathing" when Nick Gordon and a friend, who's been identified as Maxwell Lomas, found her Saturday morning inside her townhouse in the Atlanta suburb.
+Brown “was not breathing” when a man identified as her husband found her Saturday morning inside her townhouse in the Atlanta suburb of Roswell, Georgia.

-They called 911 and performed CPR until emergency crews arrived and took over, police spokeswoman Lisa Holland said.
+He called 911 and performed CPR until public safety officers arrived and took over, said police spokeswoman Lisa Holland.

 The spokeswoman said when Brown was found, she was “unresponsive, meaning not breathing, no heartbeat.”